 Volunteering with Blackwell Sailing is rewarding, fun and a fantastic way to give something to your community.
 We rely very much on the goodwill and commitment of our volunteers.

 Blackwell Sailing’s team of dedicated volunteers enable many sailors with disabilities to experience the same exhilaration, enjoyment and confidence building felt by all sailors.
 It is all about sharing what we know, giving praise, prompting and encouragement – mostly to people with learning disabilities – and having a lot of fun.
-We also enjoy a few social occasions.
+We also enjoy some social occasions.

-How to become a volunteer
+How to become a new volunteer

 Please contact us!
 After a brief discussion we can explain how we operate and how you might fit in.
 We will be able to answer any questions you might have and alert you to possibilities.

 Cockshott Wood, Glebe Road, Bowness-on-Windermere LA23 3HE